Samuel-Oglegba/Research-Examples/Example2/Readme.md

 ### How to Download and Use Example 2
-1. To download the repo, run the git command.
+1. To download the repo, run the following command.

    git clone https://github.com/Samuel-Oglegba/Research-Examples.git